simonmichael/hledger_site/scripting.md

 [hledger](https://hackage.haskell.org/package/hledger) APIs used
 internally by hledger.

-You can run them interpreted for easy tweaking, or compiled for speed and durability.
-A compiled script runs faster and is more likely to keep working (across GHC upgrades, disk cleanups etc.)

-If you want others (or future-you) to be able to run your scripts reliably, make them [cabal scripts] or [stack scripts]. stack scripts are currently best for durability and convenience, because they:
+If you want others (or future-you) to be able to run your scripts reliably, make them [cabal scripts] or [stack scripts]. stack scripts are currently best for durability, convenience, and sharing, because they:

 - ensure the required GHC version is installed
 - ensure the required haskell packages are installed, based on the script's imports
 - specify all package versions for more reliable builds
 - automatically recompile themselves when changed.

-Example scripts and more tips can be found at
+Example scripts and more tips can be found at:\
 <https://github.com/simonmichael/hledger/tree/master/bin/>

+You can run haskell scripts interpreted for easy tweaking and portability, or compiled for speed and durability. stack scripts compile themselves when needed and run the compiled version otherwise, giving the benefits of both.

 Such "scripts" can grow as large and powerful as you need.
 They are often a good way to prototype a new command, perhaps to become a